marqo-ai/marqo/README.md

 2. Activate the virtual environment ```source ./venv/bin/activate```.

-3. Install requirements from the requirements file: ```pip install -r requirements.txt```.
+3. Install requirements from the requirements file: ```pip install tox```.

+4. Check this open file limit of your OS by running ```ulimit -a``` and set it to a large value using ```ulimit -Sn 10000``` to avoid Too many open file issue

-4. Run tests by running the tox file.
+5. Run tests by running the tox file.
 CD into this dir and then run "tox".

-5. If you update dependencies, make sure to delete the .tox dir and rerun.
+6. If you update dependencies, make sure to delete the .tox dir and rerun.

 ## Merge instructions: